aditya-0803/show-attend-tell-cs4782/README.md

 The qualitative results tell the more interesting story.
 When the model generates a content word, attention concentrates sharply on the corresponding image region; when it generates a function word, attention disperses across the image.
 This confirms the paper's central thesis that **learned visual attention is both a quality lever and an interpretability tool** — the same mechanism that produces better captions also exposes _why_ the model produced them.
 The failure cases reinforce the same point: when the model is wrong (e.g., calling a llama "a herd of sheep"), attention still localizes on the correct image region — the model is _looking at the right thing and labeling it wrong_, not looking at the wrong thing entirely.

-The single most important lesson from the reproduction was that **evaluation tooling matters**.
-The off-the-shelf NLTK METEOR returns scores roughly 1.7× larger than the paper's Java implementation; silently inflating a published number by that factor is exactly the kind of bug that undermines reproductions and is invisible without checking.
-We added a paper-comparable Java METEOR scorer (`code/recompute_meteor.py`) so this can't recur in this repo, and we recommend any future captioning project verify its METEOR pipeline against the paper's `meteor-1.5.jar` before reporting numbers.

 ## 8. References

 - Xu, K., Ba, J. L., Kiros, R., Cho, K., Courville, A., Salakhutdinov, R., Zemel, R., & Bengio, Y. (2015). _Show, Attend and Tell: Neural Image Caption Generation with Visual Attention._ ICML.